QuangVietLe/LCC/README.md

 Collatz_Tester File includes the code we used to find trivial and non-trivial tuples.
 Exhaustive_Algorithm File includes the exhaustive algorithm that we used to systematically find satisfying tuples.

-NOTE: Although the file GoodTuples has repeats and TuplesTested may also have repeats, this does not affect any of the data that we presented in the paper.
+NOTE: Although the files GoodTuples and TuplesTested have repeats, this does not affect any of the data that we presented in the paper.

-Only the previous files are used in Section 3.1 of our paper to analyze the KnownNumbers file.
+Only the previous files are used in Section 3.1 of our paper to analyse the KnownNumbers file.
-Only the following file was used in Section 3.2 of our paper for analyzing the tuple lengths.
+Only the following file was used in Section 3.2 of our paper for analysing the tuple lengths.

 TuplesToSize9 File contains all the tuples found by the exhaustive algorithm, including any trivial tuples found.